nosilver4u/ewww-image-optimizer/readme.txt

 = 3.7.1 =
 * added: ExactDN with CDN and automatic image resizing
 * added: image resize detection for admin users
+* changed: WP core, theme, and plugin images are excluded from lossy optimization
 * fixed: files fetched from S3 not detected by PHP in some cases
 * fixed: option override conflict preventing webp conversion
 * fixed: Alt WebP breaks Draw Attention image maps